 Should you be looking to transfer a state pension to either Australia, New Zealand or Canada, your pension will be frozen either at the value you first draw it.
 If you are already drawing your pension, it will remain at the value you are receiving at your date of emigration.
 Those looking to move to America won’t be subjected to frozen pensions.

-Transferring regular salary or pension payments overseas
+Making regular salary or overseas pension transfers

 If you are emigrating or moving abroad long-term, ensure that your salary or pension can be paid directly to you in your new country.
 You may wish to consider, if appropriate, moving a pension into a Qualifying Recognised Overseas Pension Scheme (QROPS), which may offer improved control over your pension and can be a source of tax savings.